VincentBernet/UCare/README.md

 git pull origin main
 ```

-Then install all the necessary dependencies for the application:
+Then go to the front-end directory, install all the necessary dependencies for the application:
 ```
 npm install
 ```